rebcabin/tangledown/README.md

 ## OVERVIEW

 You wouldn't build a house without blueprints.
 You wouldn't write equations without some explanation.
 You wouldn't write a theorem without a proof.
 Why should you write code without documentation?
-Let's make that more natural than writing code without documentation, which is, tragically, the common practice.
+Tragically, that's the common practice.

 You might rejoin